yaniv-shulman/rsklpr/README.md

 # Robust Local Polynomial Regression with Similarity Kernels #

 ## TL;DR ##
-This library is useful to perform regression when:
+This library is useful to perform robust locally weighted regression in Python when:
 1. There are no particular assumptions on the underlying function except that it is "reasonably smooth".
 In particular, you don't know which parametric model to specify or if an appropriate model exists.
 1. There are no particular assumptions on the type and intensity of noise present.